Invictify/Jupter-Notebook-REST-API/README.md

 ### Add your notebook(s) to "src/notebooks"
-There's an example notebook already in there called `scrape.ipynb`.
+There's an example notebook already in there called `hello.ipynb` and `scrape.ipynb`.

 ### Run locally